 Sometimes you can collect your sample at home.
 If so, you’ll have to keep it at room temperature and get it to your doctor or lab within 1 hour.
 Some doctors provide you with a special condom that collects your semen during sex.

 Don’t use lubricants when you collect your sample because they can affect how easily your sperm can move around.
+Here are a few things to keep in mind before giving the sample:

 Your doctor may ask you not to have sex or masturbate for 2 to 5 days before your test to make sure your sperm count will be as high as possible.

 Don’t avoid ejaculation for more than 2 weeks before your test.
 That can result in a sample with sperm that are less active.
+It’s best not to drink alcohol before your semen analysis.

 Semen Analysis Test Samples

-How many sperm there is (concentration).
+Once a lab gets your semen sample, it will look at it under a microscope.
+This will provide a wealth of information, including: How many sperm there is (concentration).
 A normal sperm count is at least 15 million sperm per milliliter of semen.
 Your sperm count is considered low if you have less than that.

 How your sperm are moving (motility).
 Your doctor will look at how many sperm are moving and how well they move.
 Ideally, 50% or more of your sperm sample should be active.